-- "Defining RJE workstations to JES2" on page 324.
-The JES2 initialization statements required to define an RJE workstation to JES2. - "SNA RJE considerations" on page 328.
-The JES2/VTAM connection that is required to use systems network architecture (SNA) protocols for RJE processing. - "BSC RJE processing" on page 329.
-The BSC protocols used in RJE processing, including a definition of multileaving and RMT generation. - "SMF record summary: RJE processing" on page 331.
-The SMF records written during RJE processing. - The Sivil Tecords written during Not processing. - "Defining lines for RJE workstations" on page 331.
-How lines must be defined at initialization for RJE processing. - "Using compaction on SNA workstations" on page 9.
-The SNA feature that increases the efficiency of data transmission by compressing master character pairs. - "Starting and stopping remote job entry" on page 335.
-The JCL statements and their syntax required to begin and end RJE processing. - "JES2 RJE bind image" on page 340. - The VTAM statements and the corresponding JES2 parameters that create the bind image that JES2 uses to communicate with remote devices.
+• "Defining RJE workstations to JES2" on page 314.

+The JES2 initialization statements required to define an RJE workstation to JES2.

+- "SNA RJE considerations" on page 318.
+The JES2/VTAM connection that is required to use systems network architecture (SNA) protocols for RJE processing. - "BSC RJE processing" on page 319.
+The BSC protocols used in RJE processing, including a definition of multileaving and RMT generation. - "SMF record summary: RJE processing" on page 321.

+The SMF records written during RJE processing.

+- "Defining lines for RJE workstations" on page 321. - How lines must be defined at initialization for RJE processing. - "Using compaction on SNA workstations" on page 7.
+The SNA feature that increases the efficiency of data transmission by compressing master character pairs. - "Starting and stopping remote job entry" on page 325.

+The JCL statements and their syntax required to begin and end RJE processing.

+"JES2 RJE bind image" on page 330.
+The VTAM statements and the corresponding JES2 parameters that create the bind image that JES2 uses to communicate with remote devices.

-- "Altering the sequence of operations from an RJE workstation" on page 342.
-How a remote operator or the JES2 systems programmer can control how SYSOUT is printed at an RJE workstation. - "Pooling RJE workstations" on page 342.
-How JES2 can route output from a series of RJE workstations to one device to either expand or consolidate installation resources. - "Remote message spooling" on page 344.
+- "Altering the sequence of operations from an RJE workstation" on page 332.
+How a remote operator or the JES2 systems programmer can control how SYSOUT is printed at an RJE workstation. - "Pooling RJE workstations" on page 332.
+How JES2 can route output from a series of RJE workstations to one device to either expand or consolidate installation resources. - "Remote message spooling" on page 334.
 How JES2 spools messages that cannot be immediately sent to a remote console.